ltaulell/zfs_toolbox/README.md

 Be aware that zfs_actions.py destroy replica(s) on a daily basis, hence all replicas created the same day, will be erased **replica day + retention** days later.

+Please refer to ssh manual to create a ssh key pair (without passphrase).

 example: `python3 manage_conf.py disable --replica data/volume`